jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 These two vocabularies are used by the ASIO ontology to relate the core ontology and its clases to two  entities that currently are pivotal to university research projects.

 **Research objects** aggregate a number of resources that are used and/or produced in a given scientific research and in the ASIO ontology are linked to the scientific domains described in the eponymous, ad hoc vertical module described later on.
+The [RO](https://wf4ever.github.io/ro/2016-01-28/) ontology is mapped to the ASIO ontology through the property `asio:hasScientificDomain`.

 The **technology readiness levels (TRLs)**, initially developed at NASA during the 1970s and from there included by the European Commission's EU Horizon 2020 program (Mihaly, 2017), are a method for estimating the maturity of technologies during the acquisition phase of a program.
 They condition therefore any European project proposal and development and are currently a critical factor for research projects.
 The ASIO ontology takes advantage of this mini-ontology part of the SWEET ontology family by importing it.
+The SWEET [HTR](https://esipfed.github.io/stc/sweet_lode/humanTechReadiness.html) ontology is mapped to the ASIO ontology through the property `asio:hasTRL`.